Riemann surfaces of second kind and effective finiteness theorems: ( )-bundles over Riemann surfaces

-Since the bundle is not isotopic to a locally holomorphically trivial bundle, Lemma \ref{lem7} implies that $L$ (see \eqref{eq7a}) is not empty.
-Moreover, there is a connected component $L_0$ of $L$ of one of the following kinds.
-Either $L_0$ has limit points on the boundary of two different holes (one of them may contain $\infty$) (first kind), or a component $L_0$ has limit points on a single hole $\mathcal{C}_j,$ and $\mathcal{C}_j\cup L_0$ divides the plane $\mathbb{C}$ into two connected components each of which contains a hole (maybe, only the hole containing $\infty$) (second kind), or there is a compact component $L_0$ that divides $\mathbb{C}$ into two connected components each of which contains at least two holes (one of them may contain $\infty$).
+{\bf 2.
+A planar domain.} Let $X$ be a planar domain.
+Maybe, after applying a M\"obius transformation, we represent $X$ as the Riemann sphere with holes $\mathcal{C}_j$, $j=1,\ldots,m+1,$ such that $\mathcal{C}_{m+1}$ contains $\infty$.
+Recall, that the set $\mathcal{E}$ of generators $e_{j,0}, \, j=1,\ldots,m,$ of the fundamental group $\pi_1(X,q_0)$ with base point $q_0$ is chosen so that $e_{j,0}$ is represented by a loop with base point $q_0$ that surrounds $\mathcal{C}_j$ counterclockwise and does not surround any other hole.
+There is a connected component $L_0$ of $L$ of one of the following kinds.
+Either $L_0$ has limit points on the boundary of two different holes (one of them may contain $\infty$) (first kind), or a component $L_0$ has limit points on a single hole $\mathcal{C}_j,\, j\leq m+1,$ and $\mathcal{C}_j\cup L_0$ divides the plane $\mathbb{C}$ into two connected components each of which contains a hole (maybe, only the hole containing $\infty$) (second kind), or there is a compact component $L_0$ that divides $\mathbb{C}$ into two connected components each of which contains at least two holes (one of them may contain $\infty$).
 Indeed, suppose each non-compact component of $L$ has boundary points on the boundary of a single hole and the union of the component with the hole does not separate the remaining holes of $X$, and for each compact component of $L$ one of the connected components of its complement in $X$ contains at most one hole.
 Then there exists a base point $q_1$, a curve $\alpha_{q_1}$ in $X$ with initial point $q_0$ and terminating point $q_1$, and a representative of each element of $\mbox{Is}_{\alpha_{q_1}}(\mathcal{E})\subset\pi_1(X,q_1)$ that avoids $L$.
 Lemma \ref{lem7} implies that all monodromies modulo center are powers of a single periodic element of $\mathcal{B}_3\diagup \mathcal{Z}_3$ which is a contradiction.